Lisey-Pixie/tree/README.md

     number of lobs
     toothed edges or not
-    if the teeth line up with the veins or not start with maple, poplar, oak tree
+    if the teeth line up with the veins or not start with top ten most common trees in Virginia
 1. find the diffferent leaf classifications of each tree
 2. use python and if then statements to create a way to figure out wich tree it is